Synthetixio/synthetix-v3/README.md

 See the [Router README](utils/router/README.md) for more details.

+⚠️ When using the Router as an implementation of a UUPS [Universal Upgradeable Proxy Standard](https://eips.ethereum.org/EIPS/eip-1822) be aware that any of the public function defined in the Proxy could clash and override any of the Router functions.
+A malicious proxy owner could use this type of obfuscation to have users run code which they do not want to run.
+You can imagine scenarios where the function names do not look similar but share a function selector. ⚠️

 ## Information for Developers

 If you intend to develop in this repository, please read the following items.